shaik1002/biggitlabbomb/.gitlab/merge_request_templates/Documentation.md

     - If the content still needs to be edited for topic types, you can create a follow-up issue with the ~"docs-technical-debt" label.
 - [ ] Review by assigned maintainer, who can always request/require the reviews above.
 Maintainer's review can occur before or after a technical writer review.

-/label ~documentation
-/label ~"docs-only"

-/label ~"type::maintenance" ~"maintenance::refactor"
+/label ~documentation ~"type::maintenance" ~"docs::improvement" ~"maintenance::refactor" ~"docs-only"
 /assign me